Caroline Lesley: Early life

 Caroline attended the Ryerson Theatre School in Toronto, where she received her BFA with honors.

 She played Queen Isabella in her graduate production of Richard II directed by John Neville.

 Career

 Early career

 She was a guest host on Toronto's urban FLOW 93.5 radio (where she was also a copywriter) and she lent her voice to numerous radio and TV commercials.

 Lesley continued her work in theater and performed improv shows in Ontario with the Canadian Improv Showcase.

 She also appeared in shows at the Summerworks Festival in Toronto and the Toronto Fringe Festival.

 She starred in 13 episodes of Rogers Cable improv show The Canadian Improv Showcase.

 She performed in the play In Between at the Centre for the Arts in Toronto.
 Caroline received rave reviews for her role as Wendy, a neurotic misfit, trying to find her place.

 She guest-starred on Soul Food on Showtime and BET.

 She also appeared in a number of short films and TV commercials, including Bud Light, Bell Canada, and TJ Maxx.

-Hosting work

-In 2004, Lesley was a host on the Canadian Broadcasting Corporation television series The X.

-Lesley was a red carpet correspondent for Entertainment Weekly.